 Bubbling yeast in a measuring cup.

 Before making these gluten free donut holes, you must prep your yeast.
-To do this, add warm water (no hotter than 110º F), yeast, and sugar to a bowl.
+Add warm water (no hotter than 110ยบ F), active dry yeast, and sugar to a bowl.
 Let this sit for 5-10 minutes until the yeast is foamy.

 Photos of steps one and two mixing up the donut dough.